Tracking access to your site

 There are also various options to do slightly more sophisticated analysis.
 These can all be accessed on the toolbar along the left hand side of the screen:

-'Behaviour' - This lets you look at how users are 'behaving' on your site - how long they are spending on each page, for example (see above)
+- 'Behaviour' — this lets you look at how users are 'behaving' on your site such as how long they are spending on each page

 By using this website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.